These chicken Curry Noodles are all sorts of comforting and are super simple and quick to rustle up from store cupboard ingredients!

 - Add the spring onions, garlic and ginger and cook for 60 seconds.

-- Add the curry paste and stir in before adding the chicken stock, coconut milk and fish sauce.
+- Add the curry paste and stir in before adding the chicken stock, and coconut milk.

 - Simmer for 5 minutes.